-IFRS Standards US GAAP Reversals of impairment are required, other than for impairments of goodwill, for which reversals are prohibited.
+IFRS Standards US GAAP Reversals of impairment are required, but are prohibited for goodwill.
 Reversals of impairments are prohibited.
 Impairment testing model One-step impairment test for all assets within the scope of IAS 36 The carrying amount of an asset or CGU is compared with its recoverable amount.
-Recoverable amount is the higher of its fair value less costs of disposal and its value in use.
+Recoverable amount is the higher of fair value less costs of disposal and value in use.
 The impairment loss is measured as the difference between carrying amount and recoverable amount.
 Impairment testing model: Different models for goodwill, indefinite-lived intangible assets and long-lived assets Goodwill One-step impairment test.
 The carrying amount of a reporting unit is compared with its fair value.
 The impairment loss is measured as the excess of the carrying amount over the fair value of the reporting unit.
 The loss recognised cannot exceed the carrying amount of goodwill.
 Optional qualitative assessment: An entity may first assess qualitative factors to determine whether the quantitative goodwill impairment test is necessary.
 If the entity determines, based on the qualitative assessment, that it is more likely than not that the fair value of a reporting unit is below its carrying amount, the quantitative impairment test is performed.
 Examples of events and circumstances that an entity would need to consider in doing qualitative impairment test are provided.
 An entity can bypass the qualitative assessment for any reporting unit in any period and proceed to the quantitative test.